QinlinChen/QinlinChen.github.io/index.md

 ## Projects

 - snap2exe
-  - `snap2exe` provides a tool and library to generate an ELF executable from a run-time snapshot of a process so that user can continue that process from where it was snapshoted by simply executing the genereated executable.
+  - snap2exe aims to generate an ELF executable from a run-time snapshot of a process so that user can continue that process from where it was snapshoted by simply executing the genereated executable.
+It looks cool, so I implement it for fun.

 ## Posts